 This course provides a study of the role of victims in crimes; their treatment by the criminal justice system; their decisions to report, or not to report, crimes occurring to them and their role in prosecuting offenders; participation in victim assistance programs; and victim compensation.
 Special focus in the course will be on sexual battery, domestic violence, and other crimes of personal violence.
-Fall, odd-numbered years.
+Fall

-CJ 320 - Corrections 3 hours credit
+CJ 320 - Corrections

 Corrections is an overview of historical correctional philosophies, practices, and procedures in the United States and the field's interaction with the other facets of the criminal justice system.
-Fall, odd-numbered years.
+Fall